Anthono220/Gooter/README.md

 ## License Information

-Read LICENSE.md for complete license information.
+Read LICENSE.md or datafiles/licenses.txt for complete license information.

 ## YOU can help with development!